 Our Amended and Restated Articles of Incorporation provide for the Board of Directors to have up to nine members, to be divided as nearly as possible in three equal divisions to serve in staggered terms of three years.
 The number of members comprising the Board of Directors presently is nine, three of whom are Common stock directors and six of whom are Class B common stock directors.
+Mr. Berner (Common), Dr. Dickins (Common) and Mr. Tapella (Common) serve until the 2008 annual meeting of shareholders.
 Messrs.
-Lopez (Common), Tapella (Common), and Weiser (Common) serve until the 2007 annual meeting of shareholders.
+Joseph (Class B), Moss (Class B) and Sape (Class B) serve until the 2009 annual meeting of shareholders.
 Messrs.
-Joseph (Class B), Moss (Class B) and Sape (Class B) serve until the 2008 annual meeting of shareholders.
-Mr. Lopez (Common) and Mr. Weiser (Common) have been directors since 2001 and 2003, respectively.
-If the directors nominated for election are elected by the holders of our Common stock, Mr. Lopez (Common) will be replaced by Mr. Berner (Common) and Mr. Weiser (Common) will be replaced by Ms. Dickins (Common).
-Mr. Berner, Ms. Dickins and Mr. Tapella will serve until the 2008 annual meeting of shareholders.
-Messrs.
-Alvarez, Manley and Nahmad will serve until the 2010 annual meeting of shareholders.
+Alvarez (Class B), Manley (Class B), and Nahmad (Class B) serve until the 2010 annual meeting of shareholders.
+If the directors nominated for election are elected by the holders of our Common stock, Mr. Berner, Dr. Dickins and Mr. Tapella will serve until the 2009 annual meeting of shareholders.
+If the directors nominated for election are elected by the holders of our Class B common stock, Messrs.
+Joseph, Moss and Sape will serve until the 2010 annual meeting of shareholders.
+Alvarez, Manley and Nahmad will serve until the 2011 annual meeting of shareholders.